Act or Clarify? Modeling Sensitivity to Uncertainty and Cost in Communication: Experiments

 We begin with scenarios where someone asks a question (e.g., a customer walking into a bar, asking ``What drinks do you have?'') and an addressee aims to provide a helpful answer (e.g., the bartender offering options; see Figure~\ref{fig:e1}).
 Previous work has shown that answerers reason about questioners' goals when selecting answers, even while implicitly accepting uncertainty about those goals \citep[e.g.,][]{StevensBenz2016:Pragmatic-quest,hawkins2025relevant}.
 Building on this work, we investigate when answerers opt to \textit{reduce their uncertainty} by asking for clarification about the questioner's goal.

 More specifically, the answerer has uncertainty about the practical \textit{domain goal} that the question signals (e.g., getting a refreshing drink).
 Whatever the domain goal, the answerer always has the option of providing an \textit{exhaustive} answer to the explicit question: a reliable but costly action.
-Choosing a more efficient action (e.g., a \textit{mention-some} answer listing only non-alcoholic beverages) requires either information the answerer lacks or a willingness to act despite uncertainty about the questioner's overarching goal.
-Alternatively, posing a CQ to determine the questioner's domain goal may offer a route to an efficient answer, but asking carries its own costs.
+Choosing a more efficient action (e.g., a \textit{mention-some} answer listing only non-alcoholic beverages) requires either information the answerer lacks or a willingness to act despite uncertainty about the questioner's practical goal.
+Alternatively, posing a CQ to determine the questioner's goal may offer a route to an efficient answer, but asking carries its own costs.
 If CQ choices involve reasoning about uncertainty and the costs of alternative answers, we make the following exploratory predictions: \begin{enumerate} \item \HypEOneLCQ: with a large option space, a higher rate of CQs under high uncertainty than under low uncertainty \item \HypEOneSCQ: with a small option space, no difference in rate of CQs between high and low uncertainty \item \HypEOneSExh: with a small option space, a higher rate of exhaustive answers under high uncertainty than low \item \HypEOneLExh: with a large option space, no difference in exhaustive answers between high and low uncertainty \end{enumerate}

 \paragraph{Methods \& Materials} To investigate these hypotheses, we ran a $2 \times 2$ factorial forced choice experiment, manipulating \textit{uncertainty} about the questioner's goal and the cost providing an answer.
-Uncertainty was operationalized through a cover story about the questioners' likely preferences (e.g. for drinks); cost was operationalized through the number of contextually available options (\textit{option space} size).
+Uncertainty was operationalized through a cover story about the questioners' likely preferences (e.g., for drinks); cost was operationalized through the number of contextually available options (\textit{option space} size).
 Each trial listed specific options within two basic-level categories (e.g., cocktails and soft drinks), either two or four options per category (\textit{small} or \textit{large} option space).
 The cover story indicated that customers were equally likely to prefer either category (\textit{high} uncertainty) or almost certainly preferred one category (\textit{low} uncertainty; which category was counterbalanced).
-An example trial is shown in Figure~\ref{fig:e1} (right).